sboesebeck/morphium/Morphium Documentation.md

 ## Entity Definition

-Entitys in *_Morphium_* ar just "Plain old Java Objects" (POJOs).
+Entities in *_Morphium_* are just "Plain old Java Objects" (POJOs).
 So you just create your data objects, as usual.
 You only need to add the annotation `@Entity` to the class, to tell *_Morphium_* "Yes, this can be stored".
 The only additional thing you need to take care of is the definition of an ID-Field.
-This can be any field in the POJO identifiying the instance.
+This can be any field in the POJO identifying the instance.
 Its best, to use `ObjectID` as type of this field, as these can be created automatically and you don't need to care about those as well.

 If you specify your ID to be of a different kind (like String), you need to make sure, that the String is set, when the object will be written.
 Otherwise you might not find the object again.
 So the shortest Entity would look like this: